 It was at this time that Flamel finally arrived in Britain, accompanied by his wife and oddly enough a student from Beauxbatons—Hermione Granger.
 His intentions were clear in Voldemort's eyes, but not from the points of view of the Magical residents.
 They whispered and watched as Flamel holed up in his residence in Devon, evidently doing nothing.

-In reality, while Hermione had come along to help with spell development and to make a long-denied visit to her Muggle parents, she and Flamel were not in Britain just to create spells and enchantments.
+In reality, while Hermione had come along to help with spell development and to make a long-denied visit to her Muggle parents, she and Flamel were not in Britain just to research and develop spells and enchantments.
 While she handled the more practical part of the plan, Flamel began contacting every great and powerful Wizard and Witch from across the globe.
-He invited them to a conference to be held in Geneva, Switzerland, and surprisingly, most accepted.
+He invited them to a conference to be held in Geneva and surprisingly, most accepted.

 Being one of the only Wizards in the world who could Apparate across oceans, Flamel did not need a Portkey, and therefore no one but his wife and Hermione knew of his journey to Switzerland on the 27th of June, ironically exactly one year after the three Aperio travelers had arrived in the new reality.